 Similarly, on June 6, 2013, a lawsuit entitled Victoria Lee Dinger Main v.
 Dolgen California, LLC and Does 1 through 100 (Case No. 34-2013-00146129) ("Main") was filed in the Superior Court of the State of California for the County of Sacramento.
 The Main plaintiff alleges that she and other "key carriers" were not provided with meal and rest periods, accurate wage statements and appropriate pay upon termination in violation of California wage and hour laws and seeks to recover alleged unpaid wages, declaratory relief, restitution, statutory penalties and attorneys' fees and costs.
+The Main plaintiff seeks to represent a putative class of California "key carriers" as to these claims.
 The Main plaintiff also asserts a claim for unfair business practices and seeks to proceed under the PAGA.

 The Company removed this action to the United States District Court for the Eastern District of California (Case No. 2:13-cv-01637-MCE-KJN) on August 7, 2013, and filed its Answer to the Complaint on August 6, 2013.
 On August 29, 2013, the plaintiff moved to remand the action to state court.
 The Company's response to that motion was filed on September 19, 2013.
-On October 28, 2013, the court granted plaintiff's motion and remanded the case.
+On October 28, 2013, the court granted plaintiffs motion and remanded the case.
 The Company filed a Petition for Permission to Appeal to the United States Court of Appeals for the Ninth Circuit on November 7, 2013.
 The plaintiff filed its opposition brief on November 15, 2013.
 The Petition remains pending.